New hope for children suffering from heart defects

 Many individuals are unable to recognize the warning signs or respond appropriately to heart-related emergencies due to a lack of education and training.
 Through the Heart Walks, the American Heart Association seeks to educate and engage local communities about heart health and raise much-needed dollars for public and professional education, research, quality healthcare and community programs.
 CP proudly sponsored the Heart Walks in Minneapolis, Milwaukee and Chicago.

 The Royal Columbian Hospital is BC's busiest cardiac care centre.
 Its ability to provide the best cardiac care, including four open-heart surgeries a day, depends on having the most advanced equipment available.
-CP's contribution at the 2014 Grey Cup helped introduce new blood management initiatives as a first in Western Canada.
+CP's contribution of over $120,00 at the 2014 Grey Cup helped introduce new blood management initiatives as a first in Western Canada.
 When a cardiac patient is bleeding, the team needs to figure out why – and fast.
 Advances in technology can provide valuable information and help cardiac surgical teams make quick decisions on the best care for patients.

 The funds raised during the 2015 CP Women's Open supported pediatric research into heart rhythm disorders and congenital heart and vascular health.
 The funds helped purchase a Vivid E9 echocardiogram machine, which is critical for the diagnosis, treatment and care of heart patients.
 The machine offers a safe and painless way to rapidly assess patients and allow specialists to get high resolution images.
 More than 8,000 echocardiograms are performed each year at the hospital.